 And the answer is, YES.
 I’m sorry.
 But yes.

-Sanding is absolutely vital to achieving good results with staining wood, and you should never start staining until you’ve thoroughly sanded your piece first.
+Sanding is absolutely vital to achieving good results with staining wood.
+You should never start staining until you’ve thoroughly sanded your piece first.

-I’ll talk more about sanding in another post (maybe that needs to be next month’s complete guide?!), but here are the basics:
+I’ll talk more about sanding in another post, but here are the basics:

 - You can always sand by hand, but things will move much faster with a random orbital sander.
 For smaller projects, a cat sander is fine too.